cosmos72/stmx/README.md

 STMX automatically discovers and takes advantage of many optional, non-standard features of the underlying Common Lisp compiler.
-It also performs graceful degradation, i.e. if the fastest version of a feature is not available, it automatically switches to a slower but available implementation.
+It also performs graceful degradation, i.e. if the fastest version of a feature is not available it automatically switches to a slower, available alternative.

-Depending on the available features, STMX performance can vary up to a factor 100 or more.
+Depending on the available features, STMX performance can vary up to a factor 100 or more (!).

 To reach its peak performance, one requirement needs to be satisfied by the hardware and five need to be satisfied by the Lisp compiler being used.